East Campus Restaurant Development Site

 What is included in this project?

-The project includes the development of restaurants and retail facilities in collaboration with Compass/Chartwells, the University’s Dining Services provider.
-Under the proposed business model, Compass/Chartwells will serve as the developer/contractor under contract to BEI for the development of the site and construction of the buildings, funded primarily from their capital investment.
+The project includes the development of restaurants and retail facilities in collaboration with Chartwells, the University’s Dining Services provider.
+Under the business model, Chartwells will serve as the developer/contractor under contract to BEI for the development of the site and construction of the buildings, funded primarily from their capital investment.

 Have the restaurants been identified?

-UWF BEI and Compass/Chartwells conducted four focus group meetings with students, faculty, staff and the public in December 2013 to obtain input on proposed design concepts and potential tenants for the restaurant and retail parcels.
-Utilizing the information gathered during the research phase, Compass/Chartwells has submitted a short list of interested tenants to BEI, with businesses to be identified by late February or early March 2014.
+UWF BEI and Chartwells conducted four focus group meetings with students, faculty, staff and the public to obtain input on proposed design concepts and potential tenants for the restaurant and retail parcels.
+Utilizing the information gathered during the research phase, Chartwells is currently working with a variety of potential vendors.
 The East Campus Restaurant Development Site will feature a mix of retail price points that will be attractive to the University community as well as the general public.

 What is the current timeline of the East Campus Restaurant Development Site?

-On-site construction is scheduled to begin in Spring 2014.
-Some of the first restaurants are expected to open this winter.
+On-site construction began in Spring 2014.
+Some of the first restaurants are expected to open in Summer 2015.